TomStuart92/CV/README.md

 I’m a twenty-four year old Australian/Brit who has moved back to the UK after ten years in Australia.

-Up to this point, I've studied Theoretical Physics, climbed a few mountains, completed the Kokoda Trek in six days, worked at a consultancy in Data Analytics and as a researcher at the Houses of Parliament, and ran a wine cellar for two years.
+I have a burning passion for solving difficult problems.
+This idea drives both my career and personal life.
+Up to this point, I've studied Theoretical Physics, spent four months in the wilds of Alaska, worked as a consultant Data Analyst and as a researcher at the Houses of Parliament, and ran a wine cellar for two years.

 In August 2016, I decided I wanted to further develop my problem solving capabilities and enrolled at Makers Academy, to learn software craftsmanship best practice.
-Now I'm looking for a company that will challenge me to be my best.

 ## Skills